TawfikLabStanford/Identifying-EHR-Activity-Using-Computer-Vision/README.md

-# Identifying-Electronic-Health-Record-Tasks-and-Activity-Using-Computer-Vision
+# Identifying-EHR-Tasks-and-Activity-Using-Computer-Vision
-Identifying Electronic Health Record Tasks and Activity Using Computer Vision
+Identifying EHR Tasks and Activity Using Computer Vision